We help Albertans get jobs.

-Prospect helps job seekers with everything from resources to skill upgrading to direct placement.
+Prospect helps job seekers with everything from resources to skill upgrading to support finding a job.
 We currently offer these programs to help Albertans fulfill their employment potential.

 ArtRecruits is an award-winning, skill building employment program offered at Prospect’s Studio C.